April 14, 2018

 OF COMMUNICATION"

 There is no shortage of grammar guidelines on the Internet.
-Yet, apparently, they are very hard to find.
+Yet, they must be very hard to find.
 I suspect this speech malady will not correct itself.
 One generation will screw it up for the next one.
-Abandoning the contraction altogether would solve these grating, airhead errors but I suspect mispronunciation may be due to one fact.
+Abandoning the contraction altogether would solve these grating, airhead errors, but I suspect mispronunciation may be due to one fact.
 It is physically easier.
 One needs the innate ability to place the tip of the tongue behind the front teeth, near the roof of the mouth, for that apostrophe.
 “That’s hard, dude.
 You can't make me do that!”

 No comments: